Functional-renormalization-group approach to strongly coupled Bose-Fermi mixtures in two dimensions: Quantum Impurity Limit: single boson in a Fermi sea

 \subsection{Fermi polaron problem in ultracold atoms and atomically thin semiconductors}

 The nature of the ground state of the Fermi polaron problem universally depends on the ratio of the two relevant energy scales of the problem: the kinetic energy, represented by $\epsilon_F$, and the interaction energy, set by $\epsilon_B$.
-While $\epsilon_F/\epsilon_B$ can, in theory, be tuned by either adjusting $\epsilon_F$ or $\epsilon_B$, in experiments it depends on the physical system which parameter is accessible for easy tunability.
+While $\epsilon_F/\epsilon_B$ can, in theory, be tuned by adjusting either $\epsilon_F$ or $\epsilon_B$, in experiments it depends on the physical system which parameter is accessible for easy tunability.

-The two main systems in which strongly-coupled Bose-Fermi mixtures can be realized today are ultracold atoms and atomically thin semiconducting transition metal dichalcogenides (TMD).
+The two main systems in which strongly coupled Bose-Fermi mixtures can be realized today are ultracold atoms and atomically thin semiconducting transition-metal dichalcogenides (TMD).
 To support the following discussion, in \cref{tab:1} we summarize key parameters and quantities describing the universal connection between these systems.